-The first year of the fellowship involves a clinical experience in the total preoperative, intraoperative, and postoperative management of complex vascular patients characteristic of a VA vascular practice and academic medical center.
-Approximately 4 months will be spent at the VA, with the other 8 months as a at Stanford University Medical Center.
-Call responsibilities are shared between the 1st and 2nd year fellow.
+The first year of the fellowship involves a clinical experience in the total preoperative, intraoperative, and postoperative management of complex vascular patients characteristic of a county experience, a VA vascular practice, and an academic medical center.
+Approximately 4 months will be spent each at Santa Clara County, the VA, and Stanford University Medical Center.
+Call responsibilities are shared between the 1st and 2nd year fellow and the senior integrated residents.

 The first year experience includes:

-Vascular Surgery Service: The VA vascular surgery service is comprised of the Fellow, a clinical PGY-2 general surgery resident, one surgery intern, and one 3rd year medical student.
-On-call evening and weekend coverage is shared between the fellows and integrated residents.
+Vascular Surgery Service: The VA vascular surgery service is comprised of the Fellow, a clinical PGY-2 general surgery resident, and one surgery intern.
+The county vascular surgery service is comprised of the Fellow, a physician’s assistant, and one surgery intern.
+The Stanford vascular service is comprised of the fellow, a clinical PGY-3 vascular or cardiac surgery resident, an intern, and a 3rd or 4th year medical student.
+On-call evening and weekend coverage is shared between the fellows and senior level integrated residents.
 The Fellow does not participate in any other general surgery call.
-A dedicated Clinical Nurse Coordinator provides preoperative teaching, scheduling of routine studies, and aids in the discharge planning, as well as supports other daily clinical activities of the service.
+Dedicated Clinical Nurse Coordinators, Nurse Practitioners, or Physician’s Assistants provide preoperative teaching, scheduling of routine studies, and aids in the discharge planning, as well as supports other daily clinical activities of the service.

-Conferences: The first year Fellow is responsible for organizing the weekly vascular conference, which is held every Monday morning.
-The conference alternates every other week between Interesting Case presentations and vascular M&M. There is a weekly didactic Rutherford basic science review conference organized by the fellows.
+Conferences: The Fellows and senior residents are responsible for organizing the weekly vascular conference, which is held every Monday morning.
+The conference alternates every other week between Interesting Case presentations and vascular M&M. There is a weekly didactic Rutherford basic science review conference organized by the faculty.
 Journal club is held on a monthly basis reviewing current controversial topics.

-Outpatient Experience: The Fellow is assigned to the outpatient clinic 1-2 days a week, and participates in the preoperative evaluation and postoperative follow-up of patients with the attending surgeons.
+Outpatient Experience: The Fellows and senior residents are to be in clinic at least one half day per week, often up to one full day weekly, and participates in the preoperative evaluation and postoperative follow-up of patients with the attending surgeons.

 Benefits: Time is allowed for presentations at national meetings, board examinations, and up to three weeks of paid vacation.
 The cost of California licensure and a $2,000 annual educational stipend is provided through the Residency Office.
 In addition, a $3,000 stipend is given to cover moving expenses to Northern California.

-The second year is devoted to an intense clinical experience at Stanford University Medical Center for 9 months, a quaternary care referral center with emphasis on open complex reconstructive surgery, complex endovascular and aortic surgery, limb salvage, clinical/basic research, and active participation in the noninvasive vascular laboratory.
+The second year is devoted to an intense clinical experience mainly at Stanford University Medical Center, a quaternary care referral center with emphasis on open complex reconstructive surgery, complex endovascular and aortic surgery with branched/fenestrated devices, thoracoabdominal disease management, limb salvage, clinical/basic research, and active participation in the noninvasive vascular laboratory.

 The second year experience includes: